 I joined The Bridge Line in September of 2016.
 Prior to I was a stay at home mom.
 Before Ashton was born I was a CNA for multiple nursing agencies and nursing homes.
 I love it here at the Bridgeline, were I get to meet and know some wonderful people from many different aspects of life.

 Benjamin Michaels, Unit Coordinator for the Bridgeline Place

 I graduated from Virginia Tech with a Bachelor of Science in Psychology in 2016.
 During my time there, I focused on studying and shaping behavior.
 I joined the BridgeLine later in 2016.
 I aim to use my skills and knowledge to assist the members in achieving their goals, and fostering their well-being.
 I am happy to be here, and to serve those who need it in a meaningful way.

-I graduated from James Madison University with a Bachelor of Science in Health Sciences in 2015.
+I graduated from James Madison University with a Bachelor of Science in Health Sciences in 2015, and most recently a Masters of Arts in Human Services Counseling from Liberty University in 2018.
 I focused on health studies during my undergraduate studies and also studied healthcare policy and policy implementation through my extracurricular activities.
+My graduate studies were centered on counseling techniques and overall new research in counseling for individuals with brain injury.
 I joined the BridgeLine in 2017 and plan to use my educational and work related experiences to help members reach their individual goals in order to foster individual development.
 I am eager to leave my impression here and strive to leave my mark on the members.

 Randy Carvalho, AAS, CBIS, Case Manager